pmmp/doc.pmmp.io/source/developer-reference/threading-in-php-wtf.rst

 PHP is not designed for this!
 =============================

-PHP's design goal is to provide an easy scripting language for use on webservers, for delivering webpages to browsers.
-It's popular for this use case.
-Unfortunately, web requests don't usually need threading in user code, since web requests typically last a few seconds at most, and are mostly I/O bound, not needing the use of many CPU cores.
-PHP has flourished for over 20 years without support for user threads, and it's likely this will continue to be the case for years to come.
+Because almost all use-cases for PHP involve serving web requests (which typically last a few seconds at most, and are mostly I/O bound, not needing the use of many CPU cores), PHP's development for most of its 20+ year lifetime has been focused on optimizing for that use-case.
+As a result, the interpreter is heavily optimized for single-threaded user code, and there are no provisions made for sharing any important data structures between threads.
+This makes it especially difficult to support threading in an extension.

-Because almost all use-cases for PHP involve serving web requests, the design choices made by the PHP developers over the decades have been oriented with a webserver-first approach.
-Serving webpages is something PHP does very well.
-One of these design choices has been to make no effort whatsoever to implement support for userland threading.

 Almost everything must be copied
 ================================